vinlin24/csm151b-notebooks/02 ISA.md

 * Instruction sizes are fixed e.g. all instructions are 32-bits long on a 32-bit architecture, as oppposed to variable instruction sizes in CISC.
-* Operations are simple and one-by-one (just add and nothing else), as opposed to *packed* operations in CISC.
+* Operations are simple and one-by-one (e.g. just add and nothing else), as opposed to *packed* operations in CISC.

 RISC is more popular than CISC.
 Pretty much all widely-used ISAs (except x86 by